Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.

 Day 3 LIMA–CUSCO–SACRED VALLEY

 Fly to Cusco high in the Andes and upon arrival, descend into the Sacred Valley of the Incas.
 Stop at AWANAKANCHA and learn about the importance of camelids (llama, vicuña, alpaca, and guanaco) for Inca cultures.
 See them up close and learn how their coats are transformed into precious weaving fibers used in ancient weaving techniques still in use today.
-Continue to PISAC, a charming village with an infamous INDIAN MARKET, where you have plenty of time to browse the many colorful stalls selling handicrafts ranging from alpaca sweaters and blankets to painted vases and sterling silver.
+Continue to PISAC, a charming village with a famous INDIAN MARKET, where you have plenty of time to browse the many colorful stalls selling handicrafts ranging from alpaca sweaters and blankets to painted vases and sterling silver.
 Later, arrive at your hotel in the peaceful Sacred Valley.